jnsgruk/firecracker-ubuntu/README.md

 ## Quick start

-You can start the project on a clean machine with `./demo.sh`.
+You can start the project on a clean machine with `./embr launch`.
 You might want to adjust the [userdata.yaml] before starting it to ensure the right SSH key is present.

 This will do the following:

-- Download and process the relevant Ubuntu cloud image (according to `FC_SERIES`)
+- Download and process the relevant Ubuntu cloud image (latest LTS by default)
 - Create a network bridge device
 - Start `dnsmasq` on that bridge
 - Create two tap network interfaces for the VM (one for the metadata service, one for normal use)